Video-RAG: Visually-aligned Retrieval-Augmented Long Video Comprehension: Method

 In this phase, we first generate the auxiliary texts from the video and then retrieve them to assist the LVLMs according to the retrieval requests $\bm{\mathrm{R}}$.
 As the length of the video increases, the number of tokens generated from the processed data also grows, leading to an increase in redundant information.
 Additionally, current open-source models are constrained by the limited length of their context windows, which may prevent them from fully processing all auxiliary texts.
 To address this issue, we draw inspiration from Retrieval-Augmented Generation (RAG) \cite{rag}, retrieving only the auxiliary texts relevant to the user's query.
 Before retrieval, we construct the necessary databases from the given video in parallel.
 Specifically, we implement three distinct databases: the Optical Character Recognition (OCR) database, denoted as $DB_{ocr}$; the Automatic Speech Recognition (ASR) database, denoted as $DB_{asr}$; and the Object Detection (DET) database, denoted as $DB_{det}$.

 \textbf{OCR database.} Current LVLM are still illusory in their ability to accurately recognize characters, and their performance often falls short compared to proprietary models.
-To better leverage the information contained in video frames and reduce hallucinations, we employ a proprietary OCR model to extract text from each sampled video frame.
+To better leverage the information contained in video frames and reduce hallucinations, we employ a proprietary OCR model to extract text from each video frame with the same frame-sampled strategy as LVLMs.
 Specifically, we use EasyOCR \cite{easyocr} as our text recognition model and segmented the recognized texts on a per-frame basis, denoted as $\bm{\mathrm{T}}_{ocr}$.
 Subsequently, we implemented RAG by utilizing the advanced text encoding model Contriever \cite{contriever} to encode the fetched OCR texts into text embeddings $\bm{\mathrm{E}}_{ocr}$.
 These embeddings are then stored in a database with the FAISS index \cite{faiss}, a library designed for efficient similarity search and clustering of dense vectors.
 The entire building process can be formally described as:

 \textbf{ASR database.} Audio information (e.g., subtitles) plays a crucial role in video comprehension, often providing additional context that may not be available through visual cues alone.
 To incorporate them, we first extract the raw audio $\bm{\mathrm{U}}$ from the video and then transcribe them into texts $\bm{\mathrm{T}}_{asr}$.
 Specifically, we use Whisper \cite{whisper} as our audio transcription model.
 Since the recognized texts can be quite extensive, we chunk and encode them into a vector database, following the same procedure used to construct the OCR database.
 The building process can be formally described as: